AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-When Valkyrie enters Herrscher Form, all enemies on the field takes 20% more Total DMG (cannot stack) until the current floor ends. | 15
-Using a Weapon Active increases Valkyrie Total DMG by 20% for 5s.
-Triggering it again resets the duration. | 15
+When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
+Triggering it again resets the duration.| 15
+When a Support and Deployed Valkyrie are of matching type, all enemies on the field take 10% more Total DMG. | 15

 !!! note
-    Effective for 6.0 2nd Half.
+    Effective for 6.1.

+!!! danger
+    If not using 7T, then you should instead go with the 10 Load buff that gives 15% TDM as long as your valk doesn't take damage.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: